ropensci-archive/changes/readme.md

-# simpler version control from R
+# Simpler version control from R

 ## What does stow do?